hackle/blogger/src/raw/dont-pattern-match-just-pass-function.md

 No more null check!
 We just need to pass a function (and a default value `0`) to `UseString`, because there is guarantee from `UseString` that the `onValid` function will always act on a valid string, and in the case that the string is null, `onNull` will be returned.

 ## summary
 Very simple trick inspired by Erik Meijer's "hatred" towards pattern matching.
-In languages with support for exhaustive pattern matching this may only be a choice of programming style as either way we can get strong confidence.
-However, in main stream imperative languages like C#, this pattern can be very handy as it saves us the pain of null checks, or worse, the pain of forgetting to do so.
+In languages with support for exhaustive pattern matching, this may only be a choice of programming style, as either way we can get strong confidence.
+However, in main-stream imperative languages like C#, this pattern can be very handy as it saves us the pain of null checks, or worse, the pain of forgetting to do so.

 There are options to make this pattern more generic so we don't need to make `UseCustomer`, `UseProduct` etc etc.